 The carpets can become a massive mess quickly, and it’s often a pain to try and clean.
-This is usually where the question of should you steam clean or dry clean your carpet comes in, a way to get your carpets looking fresh and clean all over again.
-But which one is best and should you use either?
+This is usually where the question of should you be steam cleaning or dry cleaning your carpet comes in, what’s the difference and which method is better?

 It’s a topic that is often debated, and it can also depend on the model you are using as well as the carpet you have installed.
 However, with us here to guide you through the process we know that you’ll find the perfect cleaning method for your carpets to really shine.